 What do I need to make Soondubu Jjigae?

 Contrary to popular belief, Korean tofu stew is incredibly easy to make from scratch.
 At the beginning of my cooking journey I admit, I often resorted to the instant Soondubu packets to make the base soup.

-It wasn’t until however, I started making the dish from start to finish, that I realized it was not only it was very simple to make and tasted significantly more delicious (and healthy) when made with fresh ingredients.
+It wasn’t until however, I started making the dish from start to finish that I realized it was not only it was straightforward to make and tasted significantly more delicious (and healthy) when made with fresh ingredients.

 - Soondubu, or Korean soft tofu.
 You should be able to easily find this in the Korean supermarket.
 Soondubu is often sold in a regular square container or in a cylinder shape, but I recommend using the latter (pictured above) as it is easy to handle when making soup.

 - If none of these options are available, it’s perfectly fine to use regular soft or silken tofu found in regular grocery stores.